verified-network-toolchain/leapfrog/Instructions.md

 This should take roughly 15 minutes.

 # Instructions: Evaluate the claims (variable time, 2 hours - a week of server time)
-For the full artifact evaluation, please verify the claims in our paper, which are the following:
+Our paper makes the following claims:
 1. A tool exists for reasoning about P4A parsers.
 This is witnessed by our implementation in general.
 2. Our implementation mechanizes a variety of language-equivalence results about P4A parsers.
   This is witnessed by compiling leapfrog (which compiles and checks our Coq proofs of language-equivalence metatheory).
 3. We prove language equivalence for a variety of benchmarks (Table 2).
 On small benchmarks, the proof is interactive, while large benchmarks take longer and require a lot of memory.
-4. We translation-validate the optimized output of the parser-gen tool for a single Benchmark (Edge.v).
+4. We validate the optimized output of the parser-gen tool for a single benchmark, namely edge (Figure 7).

 Claims 1 and 2 are verified by the implementation compiling.
 For a detailed mapping of paper results to the implementation, please see TODO.